AbhishekRangi/Attendance_Project/README.md

 # Attendance_Project
-using FACE_RECOGNITION to rrecord and log attendance
+using FACE_RECOGNITION to record and log attendance